dai-shi/proxy-memoize/README.md

 only if the used part of argument (object) is changed.
 It's intuitive in a sense and magical in another sense.

+## How it works

+When it (re-)evaluates a function, it will wrap an input object with proxies (recursively, on demand) and invoke the function.
+When it's finished it will check what is "affected".
+The "affected" is a list of paths of the input object that are accessed during the function invocation.

+Next time when it receives a new input object, it will check if values in "affected" paths are changed.
+If so, it will re-evaluate the function.
+Otherwise, it will return a cached result.

+The cache size is `1` by default, but configurable.

+We have 2-tier cache mechanism.
+What is described so far is the second tier cache.

+The first tier cache is with WeakMap.
+It's a WeakMap of the input object and the result of function invocation.
+There's no notion of cache size.

+In summary, there are two types of cache:

+- tier-1: WeakMap based cache (size=infinity)
+- tier-2: Proxy based cache (size=1, configurable)

 ## Install

 ```bash